miekg/gitopper/README.md

 [[services]]
-machine = "grafana.atoom.net" # hostname of the machine, so a host knows when to pick this up. branch = "main"               # what branch to checkout service = "grafana-server"    # service identifier, if it's used by systemd it must be the systemd service name package = "grafana"           # as used by package mgmt, may be empty (not implemented yet) user = "grafana"              # do the checkout with this user action = "reload"             # call systemctl <action> <service> when the git repo changes. mount = "/tmp/grafana1"       # where to put the downloaded download (we don't care - might be removed) dirs = [
+machine = "grafana.atoom.net" # hostname of the machine, so a host knows when to pick this up. branch = "main"               # what branch to check out service = "grafana-server"    # service identifier, if it's used by systemd it must be the systemd service name package = "grafana"           # as used by package mgmt, may be empty (not implemented yet) user = "grafana"              # do the check out with this user action = "reload"             # call systemctl <action> <service> when the git repo changes. mount = "/tmp/grafana1"       # where to put the downloaded download (we don't care - might be removed) dirs = [